git-emran/simple-notes/README.md

 #### What's coming:

-- New Folder system
+- Syntax Highlight in the editor and Preview
-- Settings page for configuration
+- LSP for writing
+- Code completion
 - and more...

 ---